amytai/cinterrupts-osdi/README.md

 ### Content of the repository
 * `linux-kernel` directory with Linux kernel sources and cinterrupts patch
-* `linux-kernel/cinterrupts.patch` device emulation and nvme driver
+* `linux-kernel/cinterrupts-01-basis.patch` device emulation and nvme driver
+* `linux-kernel/cinterrupts-02-rocks-addon.patch` addition for multi queue support for rocksdb and other macrobenchmarks
 * `linux-kernel/linux-kernel-5.0.0-16.17.tgz-part-a[abcd]` splitted archive of the Linux vanilla kernel ver 5.0.0-16.17
 * `linux-kernel/config-file` config file used for our kernel compilation
 * `build-kernel.sh` script to extract Linux kernels source, apply the cinterrupts patch and compile the kernel